andybp85/clean-code-workspace/chap15/README.md

 #### better temporal coupling fix with findCommonPrefixAndSuffix()
 And there go the return values I liked.
 Of course it makes sense though.

+#### refactor findCommonPrefixAndSuffix()
+I did this without copy and pasting, and it took me a few tries to get the tests passing.